lihing1994/Rendering-image/README.md

 <br /><br />

 # Adding different type of light source to the rendering system.
+- The addLightSource function in the **RayTracingSystem** take three parameters, a pointer to one type of light, and two boolean vaule.The first parameter is mandatory while second and the thrid are optional.
+The first parameters is a pointer to one of lightscoure object as following:
+- LightSource, which is normal point light with 360 illumination angle.
+- SpotLight, which is inherited from LightSource, and it has limited illumination angle.
+- AreaLight, which is inherited from LightSource, and it is considered as integration of many of point light object in one panel. <br /><br />

+The second of boolean parameter:
+- It represents if the light being added to the **RayTracingSystem** is a **SpotLight** object or not.
+It is a optional paramter.
+If you don't provide a value to this parameter, the default value for this parameter is **false**. <br /><br />

+The thrid pf boolean parameter:
+- It represents if the light being added to the **RayTracingSystem** is a **AreaLight** object or not.
+It is a optional paramter.
+If you don't provide a value to this parameter, the default value for this parameter is **false**. <br /><br />

 - In **ofApp.cpp** file, you may add normal **LightSource** object, which is a **point light**, to rendering system.
 The following code is an example to add **LightSource** object to **RayTracingSystem**.
 ```
 this->_ray_tracing_system->addLightSource(new LightSource(glm::vec3(-16,23,-17),5.0f,ofColor::yellow));